What is the Conventional Medical Treatment for Hepatitis C?

 Some people won’t be treated because they don’t know they have the Hepatitis C virus.

 Individuals who have been diagnosed with chronic Hepatitis C will probably be treated with interferon combination therapy or interferon monotherapy.
 The monotherapy only consists of interferon, while combination therapy combines interferon with ribavarin.
 Combination therapy is the treatment of choice.
 However, some people will still receive monotherapy due to intolerance to ribavirin.

 The type of treatment as well as the length of treatment for Hepatitis C depends on the genotype of the virus.
 Working closely with one’s physician, using an open line of communication will help in determining the best course of action.

-Current treatment options for Hepatitis C include various types of interferon - either genetically engineered or a synthetic replica of the body’s natural protein produced and secreted by special immune cells which act as an antiviral, immune-regulating chemical.
+Current treatment options for Hepatitis C include medications in with and without various types of interferon – either genetically engineered or a synthetic replica of the body’s natural protein produced and secreted by special immune cells which act as an antiviral, immune-regulating chemical.

 Once in the bloodstream, interferon interferes with the Hepatitis C virus’ ability to replicate.
 In addition, interferon appears to build up the immune system’s disease fighting T helper-1 cells so that they are strong enough to kill off the Hepatitis C viruses.

 Types of interferon used in the treatment of Hepatitis C include: